Same Field. Different Domain.

 Few universities are better positioned to explore the potential of digital agriculture.

 As a land-grant institution, the University of Illinois has always had a strong agricultural focus with a reputation for engineering excellence that’s known around the world.
-Through the Center for Digital Agriculture, we merge those strengths, using new advances in data and automation to increase productivity, profitability and sustainability in farming.
+Through the Center for Digital Agriculture, we merge those strengths, using new advances in artificial intelligence, data and automation to increase productivity, profitability and sustainability in farming.
+Our award-winning faculty affiliates lead major USDA and NSF-funded projects uniting agricultural, biological, food, and environmental researchers with great minds in computer science, electrical, and other engineering fields to bring solutions to agriculture’s greatest challenges.

 NCSA Spotlight

-Dr. Elizabeth Ainsworth
+Dr. Elizabeth Ainsworth,

 Adjunct Professor, Department of Plant Biology